nazifapennstate/bmmb852/week2/README.md

 # Is there a feature type that you may have not heard about before?
 What is the feature and how is it defined?

-Yes, I was not aware of the feature type biological_region, which is used in Ensembl to describe genomic intervals that have a particular property but are not standard gene structures.
+Yes, I was not aware of the feature type biological_region, which is used in Ensembl to help annotate regulatory or functional DNA regions outside of protein-coding genes.
+Examples include CpG islands and predicted promoter regions.

 # What are the top-ten most annotated feature types across the genome?